CliveDev0413/button-prompts-for-godot/README.md

 # That's it
 For any questions, concerns, or bug findings; you may post them on this asset's Itch.io page.
 Feedback is very much appreciated.
-Thank you for checking out this asset!
+Thank you so much for checking out this asset!